 Let kids plant rows of nodding sunflowers.
 A chart will keep track of how tall they grow!

-1 In late spring, fill 20 small pots with compost and keep them indoors.
+1. In late spring, fill 20 small pots with compost and keep them indoors.
 Get the kids to make a 2cm-deep hole with their finger.
 Drop in a sunflower seed and cover with compost.
-You can pick up bulbs and seeds from selected Asda stores.
 Sit the pots on a sunny windowsill, then water.

 TOP TIP: Put your finger deep into the soil.
 If it doesn’t feel damp, your plants will be thirsty, so keep them well watered!

 Once the beans have climbed up the frame, it creates a leafy den to hide in.